 the Hearing Impaired Wish You Knew

-I. Thou shalt not speak to the listener from another room.
+II.
+Thou shalt not talk from another room.

 VIII.
-Thou shalt not obstruct the view of your mouth while speaking.
+Thou shalt not cover thy mouth or chew while speaking.

 Getting Used to a Hearing Aid

 It takes time to get used to hearing things you haven't heard in a long time.
 At first they're distracting, if not annoying.
 With time, though, your brain rewires and learns to dismiss them the way people with normal hearing do.
 It's like when you get new glasses and the frames are distracting.
 Hearing adaptation just takes a little longer.
 Scroll over the bottom of the article to turn to the next page.